ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/ios-tracker/iOS-Tracker-Setup.md

 <a name="static-setup" />
 ### 3.3 Static Library Setup

+**Currently the Static Library is only available for iOS, not for OS-X.**

 We also now support including the SnowplowTracker as a static library import.

 * Download the static library's zipfile from [bintray][static-download]